Who to Call

-Call 911 whenever you feel unsafe or see suspicious behavior.
-If a crime has occurred and your personal safety is not at risk, you can file a police report online or submit a 311 request.
+311. If a crime has occurred and your personal safety is not at risk, you can file a police report online or submit a 311 request.
 Reporting helps the Baltimore Police Department and other City agencies deploy resources based on data they receive from reports for service.
 The more reports for a specific location or issue, the more the appropriate agency will respond to it.

 Report streetlight outages.
 The City and Baltimore Gas & Electric (BGE) maintain and repair streetlights, though it’s not always evident which ones are maintained by the City and which are maintained by BGE.
-Report a streetlight outage by entering the nearest address through 311 and the online BGE tool as soon as you notice a light is out so that it can be fixed promptly.
+Report a streetlight outage by entering the nearest address through 311 and the online BGE tool as soon as you notice a light is out so it can be fixed promptly.
 There is often a number on the pole to identify its location in addition to the street address, so include it in your report if it is visible.
 A streetlight outage is usually remedied within 24-48 hours.
 When a daylight savings time transition occurs in the spring and fall, some lights may be out because their timing just needs to be adjusted.
 It’s still a good idea to report any streetlight you see that is no longer lighting the streets.

 If the streetlight directly across the sidewalk from your home was upgraded to an LED light recently, it may feel as though too much bright light is entering your home at night.
 Please make a 311 request to have a partial light cover installed on the side of the light nearest your home.

 Deter car theft.
 Car thefts are often crimes of opportunity.
 As with anywhere in the city, theft of items left in a car can occur.
-Reduce your risk by making sure that no items are visible in your vehicle and all doors are locked.
+Reduce your risk by making sure that no items are visible in your vehicle and all doors are locked when it is parked.

 Avoid walking with headphones and ear buds.
 It’s ill advised to walk with headphones or ear buds around the neighborhood.
 They distract from minding traffic when crossing the street while increasing your risk of being a target for crime.